sassoftware/vscode-sas-extension/README.md

 **Note**:

-- A new session must be created the first time you run SAS code, which can take 10 - 60 seconds, depending on the server connection.
+- A new session must be created the first time you run SAS code.
+Connection time will vary depending on the server connection.
 - Currently, only HTML output is supported.
 By default, the ODS HTML5 statement is added to the code that you are submitting.
 You can clear the Get ODS HTML5 Output option in the Settings editor for the SAS extension to disable this output.
 - When you click `Run`, the code in the active tab in the editor is submitted.
 Make sure that the correct tab is active when you run your program.
-- To reset your connection to the SAS Viya server, run the `Close current session` command in VS code or click the `Close current session` button next to the Run button.
+- To reset your connection to the SAS Viya server, run the `Close current session` command in VS code or click the `Close current session` button next to the `Run` button.
 - Please check the [FAQ](https://github.com/sassoftware/vscode-sas-extension/wiki/FAQ) page for some common questions.

 ## Contributing to the SAS Extension